 The New York no-fault insurance law was passed by the Legislature in 1974, creating a dual system for compensating individuals involved in motor vehicle accidents.
-This law can be confusing, even for lawyers, and almost impossible to understand for others.
+This law can be confusing, but we can guide you through your legal options.

 Motorists are required by law to obtain no-fault insurance before they can register a vehicle in New York.
 This type of insurance, known as personal injury protection (PIP), generally applies no matter how an accident happened or who caused it.

 Regardless of fault, every automobile insurance policy in New York provides for the payment of first-party benefits of up to $50,000 for “basic economic loss” for covered persons injured in car accidents.
 You cannot file a lawsuit against the at-fault party to recover non-economic losses, like pain and suffering, except if you suffered a “serious injury” as defined by the statute.

 Who is Covered Under New York’s No–Fault Insurance Law?